01-edu/public/subjects/go-reloaded/README.md

 - Every instance of the ponctuations `'.'`, `','`, `'!'`, `'?'`, `':'` and `';'` should be close to the previous word and with a space appart from the next one.
 (Ex: "I was sitting over there ,and then BAMM !!" -> "I was sitting over there, and then BAMM!!").
   - Except if there are groups of ponctuation like: '...' or '!?'.
 In this case the program should format the text as in the following example: "I was thinking ...
 You were right" -> "I was thinking...
 You were right".
 - The ponctuation mark `'''` should not have spaces if there are letters in both sides of it.
 Otherwise, the mark should be placed to the right of the next word and the following `'''` mark should be placed to its left.
 (Ex: "I'm exactly how they describe me: ' awesome '" -> "I'm exactly how they describe me: 'awesome'")
-  - If there are more than one word between the two `'''`, the program should place the marks next to the corresponding words (Ex: "As Elton John said: ' I am the most well-known homossexual in the world '" -> As Elton John said: 'I am the most well-known homossexual in the world')
+  - If there are more than one word between the two `'''`, the program should place the marks next to the corresponding words (Ex: "As Elton John said: ' I am the most well-known homosexual in the world '" -> As Elton John said: 'I am the most well-known homosexual in the world')
 - Every instance of `"a"` should turned into `"an"` if the next word begans with a vowel or an 'h'.
 (Ex: "There it was.
 A amazing rock!" -> "There it was.
 An amazing rock!").

 ### Allowed packages